Feeding the world’s growing population

 Research: Investigations on phosphorus, sulphur and pH/aluminium for pasture legumes on hill country soils

-Daniel has hit upon the ideal formula for applying lime to increase phosphorus availability.
+Daniel hit upon the ideal formula for applying lime to increase phosphorus availability.

 Read more